 - 3.1.1 The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety) in the school.
-The DSL duties include: - ensuring child protection policies are known, understood and used appropriately by staff
+The DSL duties include: - ensuring child protection policies are known, understood and used appropriately by staff - understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online - working with the CMAT Director of Safeguarding and the Local Governing Body (LGB) to confirm that the Trust's child protection policies are reviewed annually and that the procedures are reviewed regularly

-- understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online - working with the CMAT Director of Safeguarding and the Local Governing Body (LGB) to confirm that the Trust's child protection policies are reviewed annually and that the procedures are reviewed regularly - acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters - liaising with the Headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances. - acting as a point of contact with the three safeguarding partners - making and managing referrals to children's social care, the police, or other agencies - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school within the 5-day period - Work with the Headteacher to ensure that the relevant staffing ratios are met, where applicable - Work with the Headteacher to ensure that each EYFS child is assigned a key person
+- acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters - liaising with the Headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances. - acting as a point of contact with the three safeguarding partners - making and managing referrals to children's social care, the police, or other agencies - taking part in all strategy discussions and inter-agency meetings - keeping detailed, accurate, secure written records of all concerns, discussions and decisions, including the rationale for those decisions - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school within the 5-day period - Work with the Headteacher to ensure that the relevant staffing ratios are met, where applicable - Work with the Headteacher to ensure that each EYFS child is assigned a key person